hanyun2019/Machine-Learning-with_Python/README.md

 for File "mglearn/plot_nmf.py":

-# from sklearn.externals.joblib import Memory
+from sklearn.externals.joblib import Memory

+Change to:

 from joblib import Memory